with_site helper

 Async

 The rsmp gem uses the async gem to handle concurrency.
 The supervisor is started inside an Async reactor.
-To avoid blocking RSpec, the reactor is paused between tests.
+To avoid blocking sus, the reactor is paused between tests.

-Each RSpec test is run inside a separate Async task.
+Each sus test is run inside a separate Async task.

 Exceptions

-Exceptions in you test code will be cause the test task to stop, and re-raise the exception outside the reactor so that RSpec sees it.
+Exceptions in your test code will cause the test task to stop, and re-raise the exception so that sus sees it.

 Exceptions can be caused by timeouts or otherwise be related to your test code.